ShanmukhEstrella/Goaler-Stock-Trading-Intern/README.md

-This contains the word documents which I had prepared during my learning intern.
+I had documented some information about the basics of intra-day trading during my learning intern.